Creep (Radiohead song)

 "Creep" is the debut single by the English rock band Radiohead, released on 21 September 1992 by EMI.
 It was included on Radiohead's debut album, Pablo Honey (1993).
 It features "blasts" of guitar noise and lyrics describing an obsessive unrequited attraction.

 Radiohead had not planned to release "Creep", and recorded it at the suggestion of the producers, Sean Slade and Paul Q. Kolderie, while they were working on other songs.
-They took elements from the 1972 song "The Air That I Breathe" by Albert Hammond and Mike Hazlewood.
+They took elements from the 1972 song "The Air That I Breathe" by Albert Hammond and Mike Hazlewood, which was later covered by the Hollies.
 Following legal action, Hammond and Hazlewood were credited as co-writers.

 Kolderie convinced EMI to release "Creep" as a single.
 It was initially unsuccessful, but achieved radio play in Israel and became popular on American alternative rock radio.
-It was reissued in 1993 and became an international hit, likened to alt-rock "slacker anthems" such as "Smells Like Teen Spirit" by Nirvana and "Loser" by Beck.
-Reviews of "Creep" were mostly positive.
+It was reissued in 1993 and became an international hit, likened to "slacker anthems" such as "Smells Like Teen Spirit" by Nirvana and "Loser" by Beck.
+Reviews were mostly positive.
+Rolling Stone later named "Creep" one of the greatest debut singles and included it in the 2021 and 2024 editions of its "500 Greatest Songs of All Time".

-EMI pressured Radiohead to match the success, which created tension during the recording of their second album, The Bends (1995).
+The success gave Radiohead freedom on their second album, The Bends (1995).
+EMI pressured Radiohead to match the success, which created tension.
 Radiohead departed from the style of "Creep" and grew weary of it, feeling it set narrow expectations of their music, and did not perform it for several years.
 Though they achieved greater commercial and critical success with later albums, "Creep" remains Radiohead's most successful single.
-Rolling Stone named it one of the greatest debut singles and included in the 2021 and 2024 editions of its "500 Greatest Songs of All Time".
 It has been covered by numerous artists.
 In 2021, the Radiohead singer, Thom Yorke, released a remix with synthesisers and time-stretched acoustic guitar.